appzuka/project-references-demo/README.md

 This repo is forked from https://github.com/RyanCavanaugh/project-references-demo.
 It is to test project references with webpack, ts-loader and ForkTsCheckerWebpackPlugin.

+It could be used as an example of how to use project references with ts-loader, although I would not claim that this is the only or even best way to set up a project.
+I like to use yarn workspaces to organise my project and I will create an example showing this, but I would not want to imply that yarn workspaces are a requirement to use project references.

 ## Project references

 With projectReferences = false the build will fail unless the references are pre-built: